john-lohoba/Milestone-Project-3/README.md

 * Feedback when submitted properly.
 * Warnings before deleting any data.

+All internal links were checked.
+All social links were checked.

 ### Automatic Testing
 #### W3C Markup Validation
 All pages were tested with W3C markup validator with no major error.
-The only errors were on the Sign Up and Absence page forms.
+The only error was on the Sign Up page form.
 This is due to using crispy forms.

 #### W3C CSS Validation
 This tested with no errors.